 - 8.1.
 Competition status for Hack classes is as follows: - 8.1.1.
 MAIDEN HACK A horse that has not won a hack class at any show, open gymkhana or similar event, except wins in youth, consolation or restricted age classes (see below). - 8.1.2.
-NOVICE HACK A horse remains a Novice until it has won a Novice or an Open Hack class at any show, open gymkhana or similar event, except wins in age restricted, Youth and ASHLA Classes. - 8.1.2.1.
-Any horse that wins an Open Championship or Supreme regardless of age will no longer be a Novice Horse. - 8.1.3.
+NOVICE HACK A horse remains a Novice until it has won a Novice or an Open Hack class at any show, open gymkhana or similar event, except wins in age restricted.
+Youth and ASHLA Classes. - 8.1.2.1.
+Any horse that wins an Open Championship or Supreme regardless of age will no longer be a Novice Horse. - 8.1.2.2.
+Any horse that wins a Supreme Ridden Class irrespective of age will break its Novice Status for both Hack and Working regardless of qualifying event. - 8.1.3.
 OPEN HACK A horse that has won one novice class or an open hack class.
-An open hack class has no restriction on the maximum age of horses eligible to compete, but may be restricted to an individual sex or height, i.e., Hack Mare 4 yrs and Over, 15hh and Under.
+An open hack class has no restriction on the maximum age of horses eligible to compete, but may be restricted to an individual sex or height, i.e., Hack Mare 4 yrs and Over, 15hh and under.
 Maiden and Novice horses may compete in Open classes at the discretion of the Organising Committee. - 8.2.
 A horse will not change its competition status in hack classes by winning a hack section in a futurity, maturity or challenge or an event restricted to entries from the local area or district.